olumideyemo/olumideyemo/README.md

 - 👋 Hi, I’m @olumideyemo
 - 👀 I’m interested in Machine Learning, and would like to train and refine the efficacy of machine learning algorithms.
-- 🌱 I’m currently working on building a portfolio of ML projects, that showcase my ability to repeatedly analyze data.
+- 🌱 I’m currently building a portfolio of ML projects, that showcase my ability to repeatedly analyze data and train ML models.
 - 💞️ Using practice to build my experience starting with what I understand and building towards what is uncomfortable.
 - 📫 How to reach me ...